joethorley/ranmrdata/README.md

 Information
 -----------

-The package provides a single tbl data frame.
+The package provides a tbl data frame of the mark recapture data and a SpatialPolygons object of the shoreline of Loch Rannoch.
+Any maps including the shoreline should include the text &gt; Lochs from Land Cover of Scotland data, MLURI 1993.

 ``` r
 library(dplyr) # for nice printing of tbl data frames